- Office Hours: M-F 8:30 AM - 5:00 PM

 Resistivity imaging mapped the vertical and lateral limits of basalt zones successfully.
 The ground truth was shown with drilling confirmation down to 40 meters deep.
 The drilling results confirmed that the altered basalt zone was located between 28 and 32 meters underground; below 32 meters a non-altered basalt zone continued, which was the primary interest of a local mining company.

 You can use this method to locate bulk aggregate material.
 You can also use this method to find water in any underground application.
-Additionally, the extreme terrain was no issue for our tools, which are built to withstand the elements.
+Additionally, the extreme terrain was no issue for our tools, which are built to be rugged.